gvwilson/thirdbit/src/fiction/iffy/index.md

 His voice hardened.
 "Unfortunately,
-the governor in Paddington South would rather see Antarctica under direct Australian rule.
+the governor in Halley would rather see Antarctica under direct Australian rule.
 In aid of this,
 he has invited the Australian Navy to take direct control of his territory and of the city of Halley.
 As we speak,